free-bird-operation-project/quiz-manager-test/.github/pull_request_template.md

 ## ❓ What type of PR is this?
 <!--
-Raw mode: Write x between the brackets if it is applicable, like this [ x ] Reading mode: Check all applicable.
+Raw mode: Write x between the brackets if it is applicable, like this [x] Reading mode: Check all applicable.
 -->
 - [ ] Refactor ♻️